-Between 2014-2018, the number of qualified applications to all ACME-accredited midwifery programs increased by 25%, see Figure.
+Between 2014-2018, the number of qualified applicants to all ACME-accredited midwifery programs increased by 25%, see Figure.
 5, p.
 6. Over the last 10 years, this steady increase supports the conclusions that individuals are more interested in midwifery education than in the past and that the applicant pool is of increasing quality compared with previous periods.

 As indicated in Figure 5, p.
-6, the number of unfilled spaces in 2014 was 158 with a steady decrease to 97 unfilled spaces in 2017.
+6, the number of unfilled spaces increased in 2015 with 158 vacant and then sharply decreased in 2017 with 97 unfilled spaces.
 In 2018, data indicate a slight rise in the number of unfilled spaces with 123 vacancies.
+The number of new students ranges from 1006 in 2014, to a low in 2015 of 957 students with a peak in 2018 with 1214 new students.